nethad/bayonet/README.md

 #### Why can't I read cells?

 It's simply not been implemented yet.
 I've been writing to template files with pre-defined cells to fill, so reading cells was not necessary.
-It shouldn't be hard to implemented, though there might be some edge cases I haven't considered yet, that's why I left it out for now.
+It shouldn't be hard to implement, though there might be some edge cases I haven't considered yet, that's why I left it out for now.
 Pull requests are welcome, otherwise I'd suggest to use other gems for that.